Local Invariant Structures in the Dynamics of Capillary Water Jet: Introduction

 verifying energy estimates in $H^s_x$ with coefficients depending \emph{only on the low $H^{s_0}_x$ norm of $u$}.

-For the concrete water jet problem, the construction of this paradifferential propagator $\bm{F}(u;t,t_0)$ is the content of Theorem \ref{Fundamental}, while the behavior along the hyperbolic directions corresponds to lower frequency dynamics and can be studied in a straightforward way.
+For the concrete water jet problem, the construction of this paradifferential propagator $\bm{F}(u;t,t_0)$ is the content of Theorem \ref{Fundamental}.
 Item \ref{F2} shows how the energy estimate depends only on the low norm of $u$.
-The quasilinearity of the water jet problem is reflected in Item \ref{F3}, where we show that linearization of the propagator in $u$ loses derivatives.
+The quasilinearity is reflected in Item \ref{F3}, where we show that linearization of the propagator in $u$ loses derivatives.
 This is in contrast to the classical case (\ref{Classical}) as well as semilinear problems, where the propagator does not depend on $u$ at all.
-In general, if the nonlinearity $\N(u)$ is of order $m$ in $u$, then each linearization of $\bm{F}(u;t,t_0)$ in $u$ loses $m$ derivatives, namely $(\der_u\bm{F}\cdot\del u)(u;t,t_0):H^s_x\to H^{s-m}_x$.
-However, the bounds of this operator still only depend on the low norm $H^{s_0}_x$ of $u$.
+In general, if the nonlinearity $\N(u)$ is of order $m$ in $u$, then linearization of $\bm{F}(u;t,t_0)$ in $u$ loses $m$ derivatives, namely $(\der_u\bm{F}\cdot\del u)(u;t,t_0):H^s_x\to H^{s-m}_x$.
+However, the operator norms still only depend on the $H^{s_0}_x$ norm of $u$.